 STAN KAYE heads the graduate Lighting Design program at the University of Florida in Gainesville.
-Professor Kaye’s background stretches over thirty years of experience in both academia and the lighting industry.
+Professor Kaye’s background stretches over thirty eight years of experience in both academia and the lighting industry.
 The relationship between a strong commitment to teaching and ongoing activity in the profession is a cornerstone of his teaching style.
 Born in Brooklyn, his informal training in lighting design was the result of years of professional free-lance exposure to the finest practitioners of stage lighting in New York City.
 He has held positions and worked on projects at Production Arts Lighting (now PRG), The Joyce Theatre, The Brooklyn Academy of Music, Lincoln Center, The Acting Company, Alvin Ailey Dance Theatre, and Brooklyn Center for the Performing Arts, the Freed Center for the Performing Arts, the Smithsonian American Art Museum and the Renwick Gallery where he was a research fellow for 2015-16.
 In Fall 2022 Kaye wlll be on sabbatical workng at the Smithsonian again and learning from LD Jeff Razitz in California who is a renowned expert on lighting live events for TV broadcast.

 He holds the following degrees: The AA from Kingsborough Community College (City University of New York), the BFA from Brooklyn College, (CUNY) and the MFA from the University of Hawaii, Manoa.
 Since 1989 he has taught at Bucknell University, Northeastern University, and The University of Nebraska.
 In the Fall of 1999 he joined the faculty of the University of Florida.
 Professor Kaye is a member of United Scenic Artists-829, the International Association of Lighting Designers (IALD) and the Illuminating Engineers Society of North America (IESNA) and the Professional Lighting Designers Association (PLD) based in Europe.